aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/aptos-client.md

 The [AptosClient](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosClient.html) class is a component of the aptos SDK that enables developers to interact with the network through the use of REST APIs generated from an [OpenAPI](https://aptos-labs.github.io/ts-sdk-doc/) specification.

-The `AptosClient` is used to communicate with the Aptos REST API and handling of errors and exceptions.
 In addition, the `AptosClient` component supports submitting transactions in BCS format, which prepares and signs the raw transactions on the client-side.
 This method leverages the BCS Library or Transaction Builder for constructing the transaction payloads.

 ### OpenAPI

 The [AptosClient](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosClient.html) uses the [OpenAPI](https://aptos-labs.github.io/ts-sdk-doc/) specification to generate a set of classes that represent the various endpoints and operations of the Aptos REST API.

 `OpenAPI` is a specification for building and documenting RESTful APIs.
 It provides a standard format for describing the structure of an API, including the available endpoints, methods, input and output parameters.
-By using the `OpenAPI` specification, developers integrated with the aptos SDK can ensure that their APIs are consistent, well-documented, and easily integrated with other applications.

 ### Usage